-Cucumber is an Open Source test automation tool which supports Behavior Driven Development (BDD) and it is used to write acceptance tests for the different application.
-It allows automation of functional validation in easily readable and understandable format (like plain English) to Business Analysts, Developers, Testers etc.
+Cucumber is an Open Source test automation tool that supports Behavior Driven Development (BDD), and it is used to write acceptance tests for different applications.

 Aslak Hellesøy created Cucumber in 2008.
 Other developers are Joseph Wilk, Matt Wynne, Gregory Hnatiuk, and Mike Sassak.

 Cucumber was originally written in Ruby Language.
 It was exclusively used only to test Ruby as a complement to the RSpec BDD framework.

 These lines from the book The Cucumber for Java Book (Behaviour-Driven Development for Testers and Developers) by Seb Rose, Matt Wynne & Aslak Hellesøy will absolutely explain why you need Cucumber: "Companies often have huge issues with trust - the customer doesn't trust the supplier, the business doesn't trust the developers, the developers don't trust the testers, and the testers don't trust anyone.
 Cucumber gives the business, developers, and testers a way to collaborate and specify, in plain English, how the system should work."

 - Code Reusability: Due to simple test script architecture, Hooks, Background, and Data Table, Cucumber provides code reusability.
 Also, Exact Gherkin Steps we can use in other test scenarios.

 - Easy to Understand: The test case writing is straightforward and understandable.
 It works as a bridge between business and technical language, and this bridge is sustainable because of test cases written in plain English text.
 It uses Simple grammar defined by a language called Gherkin.
 Even your manual testers can write test scenarios.
 Actually, Not just a Manual tester; even BA and other stakeholders can write stories in Gherkin Language.